HMCS Prevost: 1959–1963

 HMCS Prevost under the command of Captain G.A.
 MacLachlan RCNR won the Runner Up Trophy for the 1958–1959 training season and again for the 1961–1962 period.

 1964

 Late in 1963, the Minister of National Defence announced a drastic curtailment of expenditures for defence purposes.
-Among "economies" to be affected was the closing of six Naval Reserve divisions.
+Among economies to be effected was the closing of six Naval Reserve divisions.
 Among those six, was HMCS Prevost.

-The paying off of the land-locked "stone frigate", the reality of service integration as the building was turned over to the Western Ontario Area Command Headquarters for the use of Army militia units.
+The paying off of the land-locked stone frigate, the reality of service integration as the building was turned over to the Western Ontario Area Command Headquarters for the use of Army militia units.

 1977–1988

 Prevost detachment office stood up in A Block CFB London in 1977.
 Staffing, and recruiting began again to enroll personnel for Prevost detachment.
 Bob Leckie came out of retirement to recruit and manage the detachment office in "A" block at CFB London.
 During the early 1980s the Naval Reserve detachment continued to grow in London.
 Within three years Prevost grew to 45 personnel.
 It was called the Prevost detachment of located in Hamilton, Ontario.
 Star performed most administrative functions for the detachment.
 Chief Petty Officer Bill Ross was the full-time chief administrator for the growing unit.
 Initially only marine engineers were recruited as the Naval Reserve had a shortage at the time.
 These Prevost engineers, once trained, were used to augment many other units on their training weekends on board various ships on either coast.